Improve Microsoft Access Database Performance

 In order to create a multi-user administration Application, the Access Database is split into Front-End and a Back-End databases.

 The Front-End Access Database on each user's PC, contains the Forms and Visual Basic code.
 The Back-End Access Database contains the records shared by the users.

 Increasing the number of users that can get reasonable performance involves increasing the Front-End Database and Back-End Database efficiency, as well as reducing Network traffic.
 The problems may be caused by complex applications, the Visual Basic coding, the Front-End and Back-End Database structures or Access Database limitations.

 If your Database application is constrained by the limitations of Microsoft Access, I may recommend a migration to Microsoft SQL Server.
 But before this option is chosen, there is usually much that can be done to improve performance and reduce the bottlenecks.

-Here are some of the optimisations that I carry out to extend the life span of Microsoft Access systems:
+Here are some of the optimisations that I carry out to extend the life span of Microsoft Access Applications:

 Optimising the Network Traffic

 Performance problems related to the Network are usually the result of Front-End and Back-End Database inefficiencies.